iriusrisk/startleft/docs/index.md

 * **StartLeft**, a tool for automating the conversion from different sources into OTM.

-In some cases, StartLeft acts only as a format translator, like in case of diagrams or Threat Model sources, but it has also specific and configurable logic for generating Threat Models from Infrastructure as Code (IaC) files, which brings a great advantage reducing the necessary knowledge and manual work required for translating infrastructure into TM, as well as enabling the users to make amazing things like integrating the generation of the TM in a CI/CD pipeline of the actual IaC file.
+In some cases, StartLeft acts only as a format translator, like in case of diagrams or Threat Model sources, but it has also specific and configurable logic for generating Threat Models (TMs) from Infrastructure as Code (IaC) files, which brings a great advantage reducing the necessary knowledge and manual work required for translating infrastructure into TM, as well as enabling the users to make amazing things like integrating the generation of the TM in a CI/CD pipeline of the actual IaC file.

 StartLeft is currently an Open Source application powered by [IriusRisk](https://www.iriusrisk.com/), that is already using it as an intermediate service for all the imports of new projects from external sources.